Budha-Mohan/AI-DRIVEN-MATH-ASSISTANT/README.md

-# AI-Assisted Mathematics Chatbot
+# AI Driven Math Chatbot
 ### Home Screen
 ![Home Screen](HomePage.jpg)

 ## Overview
-The **AI-Assisted Mathematics Chatbot** is an advanced tool designed to solve complex mathematical problems, plot graphs, and extract math problems from images using OCR.
+The **AI-Driven Mathematics Chatbot** is an advanced tool designed to solve complex mathematical problems, plot graphs, and extract math problems from images using OCR.
 It leverages OpenAI's GPT-4 API and supports both numerical and word-based math queries.

 ---